kirjavascript/cakeybar/README.md

 # the update interval in seconds
 interval = 3

-# format strings use a basic syntax for replacing named tokens with data
+# format strings use a basic syntax for replacing named symbols with data
-format = "label: {token-name}"
+format = "label: {symbol-name}"

 # to print a literal curly bracket, duplicate the character `{{` or `}}`
 ```